rpillala98/Final_Project_41200/README.md

 3. Once the scan is completed, navigate to the **VMDR** module under **Infrastructure Security**.
 4. Choose **`Report`** to create a vulnerability report using a template.
 5. Select the technical report template and identify the asset for which the report is generated as the report source.
-6. Download the generated report and upload it to the **initial bucket** in Google Cloud Storage.
+6. Download the generated report and upload it to the **initialbucket_2** in Google Cloud Storage.

 **SendGrid Account**: Sign up for a SendGrid account to enable email notifications and communication with subscribers.